-- Is responsible and accountable for the progress and development of the pupils in their class, including where pupils access support from teaching assistants or specialist staff. - Identifies each child's needs and skill levels. - Advises the SENDCo of any concerns. - Advises the parents of any concerns. - Writes Individual Provision Maps for children with identified SEND - Provides reports for external agencies. - Ensures the advice of any outside agencies (where linked to in-class provision) is actioned. - Monitors and assesses progress and maintains appropriate records. - Fulfils all other duties required of the class teacher by the SEND Code of Practice [2014] - Ensures that delivery of the curriculum allows each child to experience success. - Helps children to manage their emotional needs and to take part in learning effectively and safely.
+- Is responsible and accountable for the progress and development of the pupils in their class, including where pupils access support from teaching assistants or specialist staff. - Identifies each child's needs and skill levels. - Advises the SENDCo of any concerns. - Advises the parents of any concerns. - Writes Learning Passports and Pupil Passports for children with identified SEND - Provides reports for external agencies. - Monitors and assesses progress and maintains appropriate records. - Fulfils all other duties required of the class teacher by the SEND Code of Practice [2014] - Ensures that delivery of the curriculum allows each child to experience success. - Helps children to manage their emotional needs and to take part in learning effectively and safely.